Disclaimer: Affiliate links help us produce good content. Learn more.

 Torrenting on Android phones is very much a niche activity, but some video download platforms rely on torrent downloads to deliver content.
 And those platforms (like Kodi) require excellent security to keep users fully anonymized.

 If that sounds like you, avoid FlashVPN.
-The speeds are too slow for secure torrenting in any case, there’s no kill switch and complete fuzziness about the encryption being used.
+The speeds are too slow for secure torrenting in any case, there’s no kill switch, and the encryption being used is a mystery.
 Don’t even think about risking your privacy.
 There are far better options around.

 Most free VPNs can’t even chip away at Beijing’s Great Firewall, which keeps sensitive web content locked away.
 FlashVPN is not unusual in that sense.
 If you are looking for a tool to open up the web and defeat online surveillance, this isn’t it.
 To feel truly safe against surveillance tools like Deep Packet Inspection, you’ll need heavyweight (usually paid) VPNs like NordVPN, not lightweight free versions like FlashVPN.